csci265-team/HiddenFrame/proposal.md

 ## Project Overview

 Project HiddenFrame is, in brief, a picture board (like Pinterest) that will use various technologies like DBMS, WebRTC, and APIs.
-It also acts as a secret message board by using stenography.
+It also acts as a secret message board by using steganography.
 HiddenFrame will be publicly accessible and encourage the general public to share photographic content; meanwhile, select users will be using HiddenFrame's true capabilities to exchange pictures encoded with hidden data.
 (Which only a select few will know about)

 HiddenFrame will achieve its purpose by first providing an attractive social media experience to attract as many users as possible and thereby provide better obscurification for the secret messages.
 The secret messages section of the site will be access-controlled and allow users to communicate covertly.